Wang Chang (Three Kingdoms): Battles against Eastern Wu

 In 236, Grand Commandant Sima Yi recommended Wang Chang to the second Wei emperor Cao Rui as a talent.
 Wang Chang was appointed as the Inspector of Xu Province and enfeoffed as the Marquis of Wuguan Village (武觀亭侯).
 He was later appointed General Who Attacks the South (征南將軍) and acting supervisor of military affairs in Jing and Yu provinces.

 Wang Chang noticed that his base at Wancheng was too far away from Xiangyang, an important city on Wei's southern border.
 Besides, the military camps in that region were quite scattered and their naval force was far away at Xuanchi.
 If enemy forces from Wei's rival state Eastern Wu attacked them, their armies would not be able to provide support in time.
 Hence, Wang Chang changed his base to Xinye, ordered drills to be conducted for their naval forces, and promoted agriculture to build up food supplies.

-In 250, the political turmoil in Wu had just ended and the Wu general Zhu Ju was recently dismissed by Sun Quan and forced to commit suicide.
+In 250, during Cao Fang's reign, the political turmoil in Wu had just ended and the Wu general Zhu Ju was recently dismissed by Sun Quan and forced to commit suicide.
 Wang Chang felt that the time was ripe to attack Wu, so he ordered Zhou Tai to attack Wu (巫), Shigui (柹歸) and Fangling (房陵) counties; Wang Ji to attack Yiling (夷陵); while he personally led an attack on Jiangling (江陵).
 Wang Chang's troops used bamboo splints to build bridges to cross the Yangtze River and defeated the Wu general Shi Ji, killing Zhongli Mao (鍾離茂) and Xu Min (許旻), returning victorious to Wei with many spoils of war.
 For his contributions, Wang Chang was promoted to Senior General Who Attacks the South (征南將軍) and promoted from a village marquis to a county marquis under the title "Marquis of Jingling" (京陵侯).

 In 252, Wang Chang proposed his plan to attack Wu again.
 At the same time, Zhuge Dan, Hu Zun and Guanqiu Jian also proposed their respective plans.
 The Wei regent Sima Shi accepted their proposals and ordered them to attack Wu from three directions.
 Wang Chang was assigned to attack Nan Commandery, but due to Hu Zun and Zhuge Dan's defeat by the Wu general Zhuge Ke, Wang Chang was forced to retreat.